This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

 If you are moving to an address that is within the same billing area, our transfer procedure may allow equipment pricing to follow you to the new address.

-Can I apply the promotional offer to a digital adapter that I already have?
+Can I apply the promotional offer to a DTA that I already have?

 The offers apply only to new devices added to your Comcast account, to the extent that your account is eligible.